markymarc11/hist3812-example-repo-for-artifact/process-notes/readme.md

 We Copied the camera model (xt1650) and pasted it into the file information slot, and then added the sensor width (5.8mm).

 Everything was displayed!
-It Worked! (sort of)...
+It Worked! (sort of)

 We clicked on compute matches and waited for Regard 3D to load...
 The result was a 3D image of 5 tiny square points.